 With over 400 inhabited islands, Japan is a friendly, safe, and affordable country for students to study and travel in.
 Students will enjoy its unique culture, which seamlessly blends ancient traditions with modern technological advancements.

 The Japanese government is committed to attracting more international students, and the higher education system places a strong emphasis on personal development.
 Students have many opportunities to gain new skills, including learning Japanese, which is essential for living and working in Japan, as only a small percentage of Japanese people speak English.

-The cost of studying and living in Japan may be higher than in the UK, but it's an investment that's likely to pay off - a qualification from a leading Japanese institution provides you with excellent job prospects.
+Popular student destinations include Tokyo, Osaka, and Kyoto.
+The cost of studying and living in Japan may be higher than in the UK, but a qualification from a leading Japanese institution is a valuable investment, opening excellent job prospects.

-This is especially true of the prestigious National Seven Universities - former imperial colleges that continue to lead the way in terms of research excellence.
-As Japan's equivalent to the British Russell Group or the American Ivy League, it includes:
+This is especially true of the prestigious National Seven Universities, former imperial colleges that continue to lead the way in terms of research excellence.
+Japan's equivalent to the British Russell Group or the American Ivy League, the National Seven Universities are: